Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 A small scrolls pops into his hands.
 He unfurls it, and starts reading:
 "I am hereby summoning our Heroes:
-Amara, daughter of Aphrodite
+- Thalassios, son of Aphrodite
-Adamantios, son of Ares
+- Amara, Daughter of Aphrodite
-Demi, Daughter of Zeus ***lightning crashes*** Anthosia, Daughter of Demeter
+-
 ___ ....
 Step forward mighty Heroes, so that you may receive the god's blessings on this difficult journey" The crowd is aghast with murmurs of excitement and anticipation.